Manchester United 1-1 Bournemouth

 Surman's sending off was the culmination of the bruising on and off-the-ball battle between Mings and Ibrahimovic.

-Both had been talked to by Friend moments after the United striker had appeared to push the defender to the ground, early on in the opening period.
+Both had been talked to by Friend moments after the United striker had appeared to push the defender to the ground early on in the opening period.
 Neither were punished then, nor were they punished just before the break following the two incidents.

-The first was highlighted by a TV replay when Mings, in hurdling United captain Wayne Rooney after tackling him, appeared to land his boot on the top of Ibrahimovic, who was also lying on the turf.
+The first was highlighted by a TV replay when Mings, in hurdling United captain Wayne Rooney after tackling him, landed his boot on the top of Ibrahimovic, who was also lying on the turf.

 From the corner, Ibrahimovic, again closely marked by Mings, appeared to elbow the defender in the face.